 Brass and finishes

 Brass features prominently across our lighting categories due to its many merits as a metal.
-An alloy primarily formed from copper and zinc, brass is corrosion resistant and will not rust or rot in the harshest of environments.
+An alloy primarily formed from copper and zinc, brass has a relatively greater resistance to corrosion and does not rust.
 Not only is it highly durable, brass is favoured for its bright gold appearance.
 Light fixtures contructed from brass often come in a variety of finishes to enhance and complement the metal.
 Each finish brings with it a distinct quality and character.
 Read further to find out about our popular brass finishes, their characteristics and how they add value to your brass fixtures.

 Polished Brass: traditional lustre